cheshirekow/cmake_format/cmake_format/doc/usage.rst

       -c CONFIG_FILES [CONFIG_FILES ...], --config-files CONFIG_FILES [CONFIG_FILES ...]
                             path to configuration file(s)

-    Formatter Configuration:
+    Various configuration options/parameters for formatting:

-      Override configfile options affecting general formatting
+    Options effecting formatting.:
       --line-width LINE_WIDTH
                             How wide to allow formatted cmake files --tab-size TAB_SIZE   How many spaces to tab for indent --max-subgroups-hwrap MAX_SUBGROUPS_HWRAP
-                            If an argument group contains more than this many sub- groups (parg or kwarg groups), then force it to a vertical layout.
+                            If an argument group contains more than this many sub- groups (parg or kwarg groups) then force it to a vertical layout.
       --max-pargs-hwrap MAX_PARGS_HWRAP
                             If a positional argument group contains more than this